ClickHouse/ClickHouse/docs/en/engines/database-engines/atomic.md

 ```
 ### RENAME TABLE {#rename-table}

 [RENAME](../../sql-reference/statements/rename.md) queries are performed without changing UUID and moving table data.
-These queries do not wait for the completion of queries using the table and will be executed instantly.
+These queries do not wait for the completion of queries using the table and are executed instantly.

 ### DROP/DETACH TABLE {#drop-detach-table}